jhavishesh/Coding-Finale/Question 1/Question-01.md

 **Input:**

 First line of input contains number of test cases T. Then T test cases follow.
-In each test case, lrst line contains n, i.e.,number of integers in the array a[ ].
+In each test case, first line contains n, i.e.,number of integers in the array a[ ].
 Second line of each test case contains n space separated integers of the array.
 Input will be read by driver code.

 **Output:**